Information for Staff

-Information for staff on the teaching support process including bidding for teaching support resource and the application and appointment process.
+Information for academic staff on the teaching support process, including bidding for teaching support resource and the application and appointment process.

 Once bids have been approved for advert, teaching staff will be asked to do a check of the advert prior to advertisement to students.
 After staff have confirmed the number of hours, job description etc are correct the advert will go live.

-ISS will advertise vacancies to taught students [honours and masters] and all research students.
+ISS will advertise vacancies to taught students [Undergraduate and Taught Postgraduate] and all Postgraduate Research students via Theon:

 Following advertisement of vacancies to students, ISS staff will log applications for posts in Theon.

 The names of applicants will populate the Course Applicant Summary Theon portal report.
 Staff should check this report regularly for applications as staff will not be alerted when each individual application is logged.
-Should staff require additional information on an applicant, they should contact the Teaching Support Administrator via email email@example.com , who will be able to provide the submitted applicant information form.
+For additional information on an applicant, staff should click on the applicant's name on the report and this will display the students' CV / Applicant Information Form.
 Staff are encouraged to meet with applicants to evaluate suitability, should this be deemed necessary.

 Staff should note the following when considering applications: